In partnership with

 What are state maintained schools?

-Within the maintained sector there are different types of schools which can be defined by who employs the staff, controls admission and owns the land and buildings.
+Within the maintained sector there are different types of schools and these can be defined by who employs the staff, controls admission and owns the land and buildings.
 Combinations of local authorities (LAs), school governing bodies and charitable trusts or religious organisations might be involved.

 The main types of maintained school are: